 The Cambodian Health Ministry announced that 20 samples taken onboard the ship were all negative for the coronavirus, and it granted clearance to begin disembarkation Friday morning, according to a statement from Holland America Line on Thursday.

 “Flight details are being communicated to guests as they are finalized, and it is expected that a full disembarkation will take a few days given the charter flight schedule,” the cruise line stated.

 “During this time, guests will remain comfortably on board with full service in operation.”

-The ship has 802 crew members and 1,455 passengers, including the Schaeffers, who are in their late 70s.
-A former nurse and Las Vegas police officer, respectively, they are global travelers who favor sea and river cruises for their convenience.
+The ship has 802 crew members and 1,455 passengers.
+Paulette Schaeffer, a former nurse, and her husband, a former Las Vegas police officer, are global travelers in their late 70s who favor sea and river cruises for their convenience.

 Paulette Schaeffer responded by email Wednesday night to questions from a reporter.

 Where are you and what’s going on?